The tropical non-properness set of a polynomial map: Jelonek set from faces of polytopes

-\begin{example} Figure~\ref{fig:three_polytopes} represents a triple $\Delta^0$ of polytopes in $\R^3$.
-The face $(\Gamma_1,\Gamma_2,\Gamma_3)$ traced in red is strictly pre-origin dicritical.
+\begin{example} Figure~\ref{fig:three_polytopes} represents a triple $\Delta$ of polytopes in $\R^3$.
+The face traced in red is dicritical and not origin.
 So is the face traced in green.
-The face obtained by intersecting $\Sigma\Delta^0$ with the horizontal coordinate plane is origin and not dicritical. \end{example}
+The face obtained by intersecting $\sum\Delta$ with the horizontal coordinate plane is origin and not dicritical. \end{example}

 Let $K$ be an algebraically closed field of characteristic zero, and let $f$ be a polynomial in $K[z_1,\ldots,z_n]$.
 Then $f$ is expressed as a linear combination